neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 might also want to add ancestor_timeline_id to preserve the hierarchy, but for this RFC it is not needed.

+`cplane_notified_generation` and `sk_set_notified_generation` fields are used to track the last stage of the algorithm, when we need to notify safekeeper set and cplane with the final configuration after it's already committed to DB.

+The timeline is up-to-date (no migration in progress) if `new_sk_set` is null and `*_notified_generation` fields are up to date with `generation`.

+It's possible to replace `*_notified_generation` with one boolean field `migration_completed`, but for better observability it's nice to have them separately.

 #### API

 Node management is similar to pageserver:
-1) POST `/control/v1/safekeepers` inserts safekeeper.
+1) POST `/control/v1/safekeeper` inserts safekeeper.
-2) GET `/control/v1/safekeepers` lists safekeepers.
+2) GET `/control/v1/safekeeper` lists safekeepers.
-3) GET `/control/v1/safekeepers/:node_id` gets safekeeper.
+3) GET `/control/v1/safekeeper/:node_id` gets safekeeper.
-4) PUT `/control/v1/safekepers/:node_id/status` changes status to e.g.
+4) PUT `/control/v1/safekeper/:node_id/scheduling_policy` changes status to e.g.
    `offline` or `decomissioned`.
 Initially it is simpler not to schedule any
     migrations here.